 What Can You Compost From Halloween?

-Wondering what Halloween decorations can be composted after the holiday?
-A truly zero-waste Halloween is unlikely, but composting Halloween items can help reduce Halloween waste.
+Are you wondering what Halloween decorations can be composted after the holiday?
+Although a truly zero-waste Halloween is unlikely, composting Halloween items can help reduce Halloween waste.

-Read on for more about what Halloween costumes, decorations, candy, and more you can compost to reduce your Halloween waste.
+Read more about what Halloween costumes, decorations, candy, and more you can compost to reduce your Halloween waste.
 There might be more you can compost from Halloween than you initially think!

-Halloween generates a heck of a lot of waste.
+Halloween generates a lot of waste.
 Between single-use costumes, plastic decor, and candy galore, the trash from a single night’s scare might be as frightening as the festivities themselves.
 A zero-waste Halloween is a real challenge!

 However, there are lots of ways to reduce waste around Halloween like swapping secondhand Halloween costumes and dressing up in creative DIY Halloween costumes or upcycling and recycling to make Halloween decorations, or even making a trash pumpkin.